 Search Pass4Sure

-How to Use Practice Tests Effectively: Avoiding the Trap of Score Chasing
+Using Practice Tests Effectively: Score Chasing Traps

-How to Use Practice Tests Effectively: Avoiding the Trap of Score Chasing
+Using Practice Tests Effectively: Score Chasing Traps

 Practice tests are among the most powerful tools available to certification candidates.
 Used correctly, they accelerate learning, expose genuine weaknesses, and build the mental fluency needed to answer unfamiliar questions under pressure.
 Used incorrectly, they create a false sense of readiness, inflate scores through memorization, and leave candidates blindsided on exam day.